-UNITED STATES DISTRICT COURT FOR THE NORTHERN DISTRICT OF ILLINOIS GENERAL ORDER 10 - 0010 recommended that the full Court adopt the proposed amendment to Local Rule 83.11.
+UNITED STATES DISTRICT COURT FOR THE NORTHERN DISTRICT OF ILLINOIS GENERAL ORDER 15 - 0012

-The full Court met in executive session on Wednesday, October 27, 2010 and approved a technical amendment to Local Rule 83.11: Trial Bar.
-The modification clarifies trial bar application requirements.
+The full Court met in executive session on Thursday, May 21, 2015 and approved a technical amendment to Local Rule 83.11 Trial Bar ((a)(Note)).
 This is a technical amendment and does not require publication for comment.

-The Court's Rules Committee discussed the rule at its meeting of September 21, 2010.
-It
+The Court's Rules Committee discussed the rule at its meeting on May 14, 2015.
+It recommended that the full Court adopt the proposed amendment to Local Rule 83.11.

-The full Court considered the recommendation of the Rules Committee at its meeting on

-October 27, 2010 and agreed to modify Local Rule 83.11.
-Therefore, as follows (additions shown thus, deletions shown thus):
+The full Court considered the recommendation of the Rules Committee at its meeting on May 21, 2015 and agreed to modify Local Rule 83.11.
+Therefore,

-By direction of the full Court, which met in executive session on Wednesday, October 27,
+By direction of the full Court, which met in executive session on Thursday, May 21, 2015,